M

 As a designer breed between the Maltese and Pomeranian, the Maltipom is a small dog.

 The Maltipom is a designer toy breed.
 Its parents are the Maltese and the Pomeranian, making the Maltipom a tiny dog.
-There is little difference between the size of females and males.
+There is little difference between the sizes of females and males.
 They stand between 7 and 8 inches at the shoulder and weigh between 3 and 8 pounds.

 Common Health Issues

 Due to its status as a hybrid breed, the Maltipom is relatively healthy, though it may be susceptible to problems experienced by its parent breeds.
 As a newer breed, there is not much data on its health yet.
-Some issues to look out for include: patent ductus arteriosis (PDA), a congenital heart defect that can be diagnosed in puppies; hip dysplasia, which is a common joint problem suffered by many dogs; patellar luxation, a problem with slipping kneecaps that can be less likely if the dog is not made to do an activity which can stress the knees or jumping from a high place; skin problems which can be treated with proper grooming and veterinary care; finally, there may be a tendency to hypothyroidism which can be treated with veterinary care and medication.
+Some issues to look out for include: patent ductus arteriosus (PDA), a congenital heart defect that can be diagnosed in puppies; hip dysplasia, which is a common joint problem suffered by many dogs; patellar luxation, a problem with slipping kneecaps that can be less likely if the dog is not made to do an activity which can stress the knees or jumping from a high place; skin problems which can be treated with proper grooming and veterinary care; finally, there may be a tendency to hypothyroidism which can be treated with veterinary care and medication.

 Temperament